Joker: Folie à Deux: Plot

 At the trial the next day, Arthur dismisses Maryanne and represents himself.
 After bringing Arthur's former co-worker Gary Puddles to the stand, Harvey rests his case.
 Visibly affected by Gary's testimony, Arthur offers no defense.
 During his speech, he mocks the Arkham guards and indicates that they abuse him.
-Returning to Arkham, he is taken to the showers by head guard Jackie Sullivan and two guards in retaliation, where he is beaten and brought to his cell pantless.
-An inmate and friend of Arthur's named Ricky verbally confronts the guards, resulting in Jackie garroting him to death.
+Returning to Arkham, he is taken to the showers by head guard Jackie Sullivan and two guards in retaliation, where he is beaten.
+An inmate and friend of Arthur's named Ricky verbally confronts the guards, resulting in Jackie killing him.
 The event visibly devastates Arthur.

 During his closing argument in court the following day, Arthur renounces his Joker persona, taking full responsibility for his actions.
 Enraged at this, Lee walks out, and the jury finds Arthur guilty of murder.
 As the foreperson reads the verdict, a bomb explodes outside the courthouse, killing and injuring numerous attendees and scarring half of Harvey's face.
 In the chaos, two followers help Arthur escape, but he abandons them when he realizes they only see him as Joker.
 Arthur wanders through Gotham City and encounters Lee on the stairs outside his old apartment, but she rejects him for renouncing his Joker persona.
 As she leaves, the police apprehend Arthur and bring him back to Arkham.

 The next day, a guard directs Arthur down an empty hallway to meet a visitor.
 A young inmate stops Arthur and begins telling a joke before repeatedly stabbing Arthur in the abdomen with a shank.
-As Arthur falls to the floor and bleeds to death, the inmate, laughing hysterically, carves a smile on his own face.
-As Arthur lies dying, the scenario where Lee shoots him is revisited.
+As Arthur falls to the floor and bleeds to death, he revisits the scenario of Lee shooting him, while the inmate, laughing hysterically, carves a smile on his own face.